You are viewing this site in staging mode. Click in this bar to return to normal site.

 Who can I talk to if I am worried?

-Broadwater’s Inclusion Manager has an “open door” policy for parents to come and voice concerns or pass on information.
+Broadwater’s SENCO has an “open door” policy for parents to come and voice concerns or pass on information.
 Class teachers are available for longer conversations at a given appointment time.
 The Senior Leadership Team can be accessed via the school office for set appointments.

 The school office will take a message and signpost parents to the most appropriate staff member to answer their concern.
 Parents can email the teacher via the school office email.